JacquesGarre/api-gateway/README.md

  #### I chosed Http::fake() to mock CoreAPI responses, so I could run some unit tests (available in the tests/ folder) and executable with `./vendor/bin/phpunit` in the container cli.

+  ## Assumptions

+ Since I didn't know what the CoreAPI could return, or what would be needed as parameters, and for the matter of making easier the challenge, I assumed :
+  - GET /repositories/{repositoryID}/projects endpoint would return an array of projectID within the given repositoryID
+  - GET /repositories/{repositoryID}/subjects endpoint would return an array of subjectID within the given repositoryID
+  - GET /repositories/{repositoryID}/subjects/{subjectID}/projects would return an array of projectID assigned to the given subject, within the gin repository
+  - POST /repositories/{repositoryID}/subjects/{subjectID} endpoint would create a subject in the given repository (I also only sent the subjectID in the body, and prepared an additional "data" attribute in case a subject would be more than just an ID)
+  - POST /repositories/{repositoryID}/subjects/{subjectID}/projects/{projectID} would assign the project the to the given subjectID within the given repository

+Concerning Core API authentication, I assumed Core API would allow only certain apps to request that Api, and I use a bearer token, straight declared in the .env file (CORE_API_BEARER=b34R3Rt0k3n).
+It wouldn't be long to implement a proper authentication method though.

+Concerning SubjectStagingLayer / Api Gateway authentication, I also declared secret keys in .env, that are checked within the middleware AuthenticationAccess.

 ## What has been done